Thaju-nisa/Data-Engineering/DatabricksProjects/FoodDeliveryAnalytics/README.md

-# Food Delivery Analytics using Azure Databricks
+# Food Delivery Analytics using Databricks

 ## Project Overview
 This project demonstrates an end-to-end Data Engineering pipeline built using Azure Databricks and Delta Lake.
 The pipeline follows the Medallion Architecture (Bronze → Silver → Gold) to ingest, clean, transform, and analyze food delivery data.